sarojvrc/Blog-Backups/cl2n6o83r00jkvdnvbgg3f4mp.md

 ### Private Key

 A private key is simply a number, picked at random.
 Ownership and control over the private key is the root of user control over all funds associated with the corresponding bitcoin address.
-The private key is used to create signatures that are required to spend bitcoin y providing ownership of funds used in a transaction.
+The private key is used to create signatures that are required to spend bitcoin you providing ownership of funds used in a transaction.
 The private key must remain secret at all times because revealing it to third parties is the same as giving them control over the bitcoins secured by that key.

 ![private key.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1651401579338/TsSGxkVcN.jpg align="left")